magic003/LearnOpenGL_Zig/README.md

 The shared libraries live in the `libs` folder.

+## Zig version
+The code was tested using Zig 0.12.0-dev.1856+94c63f31f and above.
+It will keep up with the master version.

 ## How to run it
 To run a particular sample, just go to its folder and run `zig build run`.